1.

 Purchase office supplies.

 We always need more printer cartridges!
-Please consider donating office supplies listed on our Amazon wish list (you are welcome to donate any unused items of your own, too).
+Please consider donating office supplies listed on our Amazon registry (you are welcome to donate any unused items of your own, too).

-When you purchase items from our wish list, they are mailed to a volunteer’s address and brough to the work site.
+When you purchase items from our registry, they are mailed to a volunteer’s address and brough to the work site.
 If you would like to donate items directly, please contact us and we’ll schedule a time to meet.
 Thanks!

 A volunteer writing to a recipient.